Who We Are

 Executive Director: Richard Zimmerman

-Richard Zimmerman is the Founding Director of Orangutan Outreach, a New York-based non-profit organisation whose mission is to save the critically endangered orangutans and protect their rainforest home.
-Richard was born in Michigan and grew up in Southern California, where his love for orangutans was fostered by frequent visits to the Los Angeles and San Diego Zoos.
-His passion was reignited years later when he was living in Barcelona and made regular visits to the Barcelona Zoo to see Snowflake, the albino gorilla.
-It was in the enclosure around the corner from the gorilla that Richard first set eyes on a giant Cheekpadder orangutan named Moe.
-Richard spent many afternoons sitting near Moe, who was always alone on a barren slab of concrete with little enrichment and no companions.
+Richard Zimmerman is the Founding Director of Orangutan Outreach, a New York-based non-profit organization whose mission is to save the critically endangered orangutans and protect their rainforest home.
+Richard grew up in Southern California, where his love for orangutans was fostered by frequent visits to the Los Angeles and San Diego Zoos.
+His passion was reignited years later when he was living in Barcelona and made regular visits to the Barcelona Zoo to see Snowflake, the legendary albino gorilla.
+It was in the enclosure just around the corner from the gorilla that Richard first set eyes on a giant Cheekpadder male orangutan named Moe.
+Richard spent many afternoons with Moe, who was always alone, sitting silently on a barren slab of concrete with little enrichment and no companions.
+Each day, when it was time to go in, Moe would bellow out a long call and then wait patiently for his keepers to come and open the door so he could slowly make his way back inside.

 Colleen Reed is a life-long wildlife conservationist.
 She grew up in the woods of Florida, following her dog, the horses, and the abundance of wildlife in her neighborhood.
 At an early age, she became enthralled with Jane Goodall and her chimpanzees, and began volunteering with animal organizations throughout Florida.
 Colleen holds a BS in Zoology and Anthropology from the University of Florida.
 She has been a docent at the Central Florida Zoo, a Jane Goodall Institute ChimpanZoo observer, and a volunteer for the Center for Great Apes.
 After college, she became a great ape caregiver with Patti Ragan and the team at the Center for Great Apes.
 There, she helped care for 43 chimpanzees and orangutans, all from pet trade, the entertainment industry (circus, commercials, movies, live performances), or cognitive research.
-She is now living in New York City, with her husband, and working with Orangutan Outreach to help raise awareness of what her orangutan friends are facing in the wild and what we can do to help.
+She now lives in Portland, Oregon where she works as a primate keeper at the Oregon Zoo.
+She also helps coordinate Apps for Apes for Orangutan Outreach and is spearheading an effort to bring enrichment to caged adult orangutans at care centers in Borneo.

 Artist in Residence

 Alina Bachmann has been a friend and supporter of Orangutan Outreach since 2009.
 We fist met Alina when she was an art student at the College of New Rochelle in New York.
 She designed our ORANG mama & baby logo that is featured on our tee-shirts and hoodies.
-She also created several sets of orangutan drawings that we use on Halloween and Valentines Day.
-Learn more about Alina.
+She also created several sets of orangutan drawings that we use on Halloween, Valentines Day and New Years.
+Learn more about Alina and see her work on our Pinterest page.

 THE GREAT CHEEKPADDER (our patron saint)